rohan-19/starbucks-capstone/README.md

 The complete details are present in the 'Starbucks Capstone Challenge.txt'

 ### Problem Statement
-The problem statement which we are going to address with the project is to find the chances of a user responding to a specific type of offer and create a web app where user demographics can be entered and get the offer profile for the user.
+The problem statement which we are going to address with the project is to find the chances of a user responding to a specific type of offer and create a web app where user demographics can be entered to get the offer profile for the user.

 ### Metrics
 The main metric to track the success is the accuracy of the offer suggestions made for each user.